opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 ## Advanced configurations

-The AWS Lambda processor and sink provide the following advanced options for secure function and performance optimization:
+The AWS Lambda processor and sink provide the following advanced options for security and performance optimization:

 - IAM role assumption: Processor and sink support assuming the specified IAM role `aws.sts_role_arn` before Lambda invocation.
 This enhances secure handling by providing access control to AWS resources.
 - Concurrency management: When using the `event` invocation type, consider Lambda concurrency limits to avoid throttling.